 - Gilt

-- Light
+- o Light

-- o Medium
+- $\circ$ Medium

-- Heavy
+- o Heavy

 - Barrow

-- Extra Light
+- o Extra Light

-- Light
+- o Light

-- o Medium
+- $\circ$ Medium

-- Heavy
+- o Heavy

-- Extra Heavy
+- o Extra Heavy

-- \checkmark All purebred barrows will be assigned to one of two weight classes following the weigh-in at the fair.
+- ✓ All purebred barrows will be assigned to one of two weight classes following the weigh-in at the fair.

 - ✓ All commercial/crossbred gilts will be assigned to one of four weight classes following the weigh-in at the fair.

 - ✓ All commercial/crossbred barrows will be assigned to one of four weight classes following the weigh-in at the fair.